cornel36/AutoMinerMod/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/T6T51HNXD6)

+### This mod can be considered cheating on many public multiplayer servers.
+It was designed primarily for single-player use or for private servers shared with friends where such automation is permitted.
+Using this mod on public servers is at your own risk and may lead to bans or other penalties.

 **AutoMinerMod** is a Fabric mod for Minecraft that automatically mines a selected 3D area, layer by layer from top to bottom.
 Once the area is defined, the mod handles navigation, block targeting, breaking, and tool switching autonomously.

 **This is an early release!** I'm actively working on fixing common issues and improving the mod.